-As a student of St. Ambrose University, you can be proud knowing that our alumni take their liberal arts education into the real world, poised to make a difference in their careers, their life and the lives of countless others.
+As a student of St. Ambrose University, you can be proud knowing our alumni are using their liberal arts education to make a difference in their careers, their communities, and in the lives of countless others.

 - Greater understanding of a specific field of work

 - Assistance in setting and achieving professional goals